zeroincombenze/l10n-italy/l10n_it_einvoice_out/README.rst

 |en| EInvoice + FatturaPA
 ====================

-This module allows you to generate the fatturaPA XML file version 1.2 which will be sent to the SdI (Exchange System by Italian Tax Authority)
+This module allows you to generate the fatturaPA XML file version 1.2.1 which will be sent to the SdI (Exchange System by Italian Tax Authority)

 http://www.fatturapa.gov.it/export/fatturazione/it/normativa/norme.htm

 |warning| Read carefully note of module l10n_it_einvoice_base before install this module

-|halt| Do not use this module on production environment: it is an aplha release
-subjected to update.

 |